jmathtech/jmathtech/README.md

 https://user-images.githubusercontent.com/36749450/179379730-d6c57906-ce3a-4070-8533-dc8db5d1402f.mp4

 ### Hi, My name is Jamil Matheny, and welcome to my Github page.
-I've studied computer science at ECPI University and through self-taught programming online coursework and books on web development.
+I've studied computer science at ECPI University, through self-taught programming online coursework and books on web development.
 My purpose for programming/ coding is to contribute my skillset to innovate for the development of technology.

 ### Here's what I'm currently working on: 👋